dhunganaPradeep/MediFlow/README.md

 ## Why this exists

-Hospitals routinely discover capacity problems when they are already in them: Monday-morning admission backlogs, 7 pm emergency surges, winter respiratory waves, and the staffing shortfalls that correlate with exactly those peaks.
-The data to anticipate all of this usually exists — fragmented across admission systems, ED logs, dispatch records, and rosters.
+Hospitals often find capacity problems only when they are already inside them.
+Monday morning admission backlogs.
+Evening emergency surges around 7 pm.
+Winter waves of respiratory cases.
+Staffing shortfalls that match those peaks.

+The data to see this early usually exist.
+It is fragmented across admission systems, ED logs, dispatch records, and rosters.

-MediFlow is an end-to-end data platform that turns those event streams into **operational foresight**: a dimensional warehouse, a validated ELT pipeline, three purpose-matched forecasting models, and dashboards that answer the questions an administrator, an ER coordinator, and a health planner actually ask — each behind role-based access control, on infrastructure that runs on a $10/month server.
+MediFlow is an end to end data platform.
+It turns those event streams into operational foresight.
+It has a dimensional warehouse.
+A validated ELT pipeline.
+Three forecasting models that fit the purpose.
+Dashboards that answer the questions an administrator, an ER coordinator, and a health planner ask.
+All behind role based access control.
+On infrastructure that runs on a $10 per month server.

-All patient data is synthetic, generated from explicit statistical processes (non-homogeneous Poisson arrivals, Gaussian-copula staffing correlation, seasonal epidemic curves) — and is nevertheless treated with full production privacy controls: HMAC pseudonymisation, column-level encryption, row-level security, and append-only audit logging.
-Privacy engineering is practised here, not postponed.
+All patient data is synthetic.
+It is generated from statistical processes like non homogeneous Poisson arrivals, Gaussian copula staffing correlation, and seasonal epidemic curves.
+It is still treated with full production privacy controls.
+HMAC pseudonymisation.
+Column level encryption.
+Row level security.
+Append only audit logging.

 ## System architecture